grafana/alloy/docs/sources/tutorials/send-logs-to-loki.md

 > The interactive sandbox has a VSCode-like editor that allows you to access files and folders.
 To access this feature, click on the `Editor` tab.
 The editor also has a terminal that you can use to run commands.
 Since some commands assume you are within a specific directory, we recommend running the commands in `tab1`.
 {{< /docs/ignore >}}

-1. Create a new directory and save the Docker Compose file as `docker-compose.yml`.
+1. Create a directory and save the Docker Compose file as `docker-compose.yml`.

    ```bash
    mkdir alloy-tutorial